How to Scale and Automate Your Online Business 2021

 Google Analytics is necessary for all online business owners.
-There are a number of useful features and there are many videos on YouTube that will show you how to use it effectively.
-So if you don’t have Google Analytics setup for your website you need to do this today.
+There are a number of useful features and there are many videos on YouTube that will show you how to use them effectively.
+So if you don’t have Google Analytics set up for your website you need to do this today.

 You need to know how well your marketing efforts are resulting in new leads and sales for your online business.
 When you know the numbers for your business, you can predict with some certainty the impact of increasing these numbers will have on your bottom line.